eshazen/retro-25/firmware/calc/README.md

 `J`

-Finally, the `J` command allows transfer of control to a resident monitor.
+The `J` command allows transfer of control to a resident monitor.
 A simple monitor called `umon` is supplied in this repository.
 One argument is passed in `HL` with the address of a data structure: